Rolf Buch

 Rolf Eberhard Buch (born 2 April 1965) is a German business executive.
-In 2013, he was appointed CEO of the real estate company Deutsche Annington, which, following the takeover of GAGFAH in the year 2015, was renamed Vonovia.
+He was chief executive officer of the real estate company Vonovia from 2013 to 2025.
+Appointed in 2013 to lead Deutsche Annington, he oversaw the company's renaming to Vonovia following the takeover of GAGFAH in the year 2015.
 Previously, Buch held an executive position at Arvato.

 Early life and education

 Buch was born in Weidenau near Siegen.
 At age three, his family moved to the Kettwig district in the city of Essen.
 After completing his secondary education ("Abitur"), Buch studied mechanical engineering and business administration at the RWTH Aachen University and received his engineering degree in 1990.

 Career

 Bertelsmann

 in 1991, Buch began his career in the print and industrial division of Bertelsmann, which was later renamed Arvato.
 After serving in various positions in sales and marketing of domestic and foreign subsidiaries, he became a member of the executive board of Arvato in 2002.
 Under his leadership, the international services business grew into a key revenue and profit generator.

 In 2008, Buch succeeded Ostrowski as CEO of Arvato and also took up duties as a member of the Bertelsmann executive board.
 In this position, he promoted business involving services for cities and communities.
 Moreover, he increasingly invested in digital services to prepare Arvato for the digital transformation.

 At the end of 2012, Buch stepped down from the Arvato executive board upon his own wishes and left the group.